reduxjs/redux/docs/recipes/ServerRendering.md

 Because we `res.send()` inside of the callback, the server will hold open the connection and won’t send any data until that callback executes.
 You’ll notice a 500ms delay is now added to each server request as a result of our new API call.
 A more advanced usage would handle errors in the API gracefully, such as a bad response or timeout.

+## Next Steps

+You may want to read [Async Actions](../advanced/AsyncActions.md) to learn more about expressing asynchronous flow in Redux with async primitives such Promises and thunks.
+Keep in mind that anything you learn there can also be applied to universal rendering.

+If you use something like [React Router](https://github.com/rackt/react-router), you might also want to express your data fetching dependencies as static `fetchData()` methods on your route handler components.
+They may return [async actions](../advanced/AsyncActions.md), so that your `handleRender` function can match the route to the route handler component classes, dispatch `fetchData()` result for each of them, and render only after the Promises have resolved.
+This way the specific API calls required for different routes are colocated with the route handler component definitions.
+You can also use the same technique on the client side to prevent the router from switching the page until its data has been loaded.